 Maintaining brand voice amid the verification wave

-Once you own the blue checkmark on TikTok, the brand is not only recognized for its credibility but also steps into a “standard template” in terms of image and content.
-DPS.MEDIA notes that this is the time when businesses need to re-establish their digital brand identity system – from color tones, fonts to communication style on videos or streams.
+Once you own the blue checkmark on TikTok, the brand is not only recognized for its prestige but also enters a “standard template” in terms of image and content.
+DPS.MEDIA notes that this is the time when businesses need to re-establish their digital brand identity system – from color tones, fonts to communication styles on videos or streams.

 - Synchronize images across multiple platforms: Visual consistency between TikTok and Facebook helps strengthen trust from new customers.

-- Control user-generated content (UGC): With the blue checkmark, the risk of impersonation is higher – be proactive in monitoring and intervening promptly.
+- Control user-generated content (UGC): With the blue tick, the possibility of being impersonated is higher – proactively monitor and intervene promptly.

 - Build a set of digital brand management guidelines (Digital Brand Guidelines): An internal document required for any brand with a blue checkmark.